 After receiving positive feedback from the community regarding the usefulness of this solution, I requested permission from my employer to open source it as a package and Linku has graciously agreed.

-is also usable outside of Symfony projects, I
+To make sure that Feedback is also usable outside of Symfony projects, I

 split the code over two packages: